rwydaegh/goliat/docs/quick_start.md

 Before you begin, please ensure you have the following:

--   **Sim4Life**: Version 8.2.2 or later, with a valid license.
+-   **Sim4Life**: Version 8.2.0 or later, with a valid license.
 If you don't have it, you can download it from [ZMT Zurich](https://zmt.swiss/zurich-model-of-the-human-body/).
 -   **Python**: Version 3.11+ (GOLIAT is designed to use the Python distribution bundled with Sim4Life, so a separate Python installation is usually not required).
 -   **Digital Phantom Models**: GOLIAT will automatically download necessary phantom models (e.g., "thelonious" for a child, "eartha" for an adult) on its first run.
 You may be prompted to provide your email for licensing purposes.
 -   **Antenna Models**: Supported antenna models for various frequencies (e.g., a 700 MHz PIFA antenna) are also auto-downloaded as needed.

 **💡 Pro Tip**: If you're new to EMF dosimetry or Sim4Life, it's helpful to familiarize yourself with core concepts like SAR (Specific Absorption Rate – the rate at which electromagnetic energy is absorbed by biological tissue) and digital human phantoms (realistic 3D models of the human body used for simulation).

-## Step 1: Clone the Repository and Install Dependencies
+## Step 1: Clone the repository and install dependencies

 First, open your terminal or command prompt and clone the GOLIAT repository: